DVA Initial Liability, without the stress

 Initial Liability

-If you’re living with a condition you believe is linked to your Defence service, the first step is getting it formally recognised by the Department of Veterans’ Affairs (DVA).
-This is known as initial liability, and it’s the foundation of any compensation or treatment support you may be entitled to.
+If you’re living with an injury or illness that you believe is connected to your time in the ADF, the first step is having it formally recognised by the Department of Veterans’ Affairs (DVA).
+This process, known as initial liability, establishes the foundation for any compensation or treatment you may be entitled to.

 At VetComp, we understand that proving this connection isn’t always easy.
 Many veterans don’t report symptoms during their service, or are told it’s just ‘part of the job’.
 But that doesn’t make your experience any less real.

-We’re here to help you get the support you deserve, no matter how long it’s been since you served.
+We’re here to help you get the recognition and support you deserve, no matter how long it’s been since you took off the uniform.

 Why does initial liability matter?

-It also determines your eligibility for financial support.
-Without acceptance, you may miss out on incapacity payments or permanent impairment lump sum compensation, even if your condition is having a significant impact on your daily life or ability to work.
+Initial liability is what unlocks your eligibility for financial assistance.
+Without it, you may miss out on incapacity payments or permanent impairment lump sum compensation, even if your condition impacts your daily life or ability to work.

-Establishing initial liability is when DVA formally recognises that your service has caused or contributed to your conditions.
-It is the gateway to the care, benefits and long-term assistance you may be entitled to as a veteran, helping you access the support you need now and into the future.
+This formal recognition is the gateway to the care, benefits, and long-term assistance you may be entitled to as a veteran.
+It helps you access the support you need now and into the future.

 Why you shouldn't wait to start your initial liability claim